Family History Writing Autobiography

 • Increases in extracurricular school and community activities absorb family time as well.

-In the past, my job involved helping 17 to 27 year olds with background investigation paperwork.
+In the past, my job involved helping individuals between the ages of 17 to 27 years old with background investigation paperwork.
 For this, some family information was required on the application.

 I would estimate that nine times out of ten, these individuals would have to call someone to be reminded of their parent's birth dates and their grandparent's full names.
 It always made me wonder.
 What else didn't they know about their own family?